koalazak/segmentum/README.md

   features: null }
 ```

 You need to call this before other methods to make sure you are logged in.
+Re-login is automaticaly handled if you call a method and your session is expired.

 <a name="createWorkspace"></a>
 ### manage.createWorkspace(data)